STT-Seah/Fintech-Learners/README.md

     16.config.yml file will reflect the theme of the design of this website

-    17.How to write markdown please the link below
+    17.How to write markdown please see the link below

      * [Markdown](https://guides.github.com/features/mastering-markdown/)